 \section{Introduction}

-Measuring for scalar Higgs self-couplings including Standard Model-like Higgs trilinear- and quadratic-couplings as well as the couplings between scalar Higgses in many physics beyond the Standard Models (BSM) plays a key role for determining the scalar potential.
-We can subsequently answer for the origin of the electroweak symmetry breaking (EWSB).
-In this scheme, Higgs boson pair productions and multi-scalar Higgs productions should be measured precisely at future colliders.
-Recently, search for Higgs boson pair productions in the two bottom quarks associated with two photons, four bottom quarks, etc in the final states in proton-proton collisions have been performed at the Large Hadron Colliders (LHC) as in~\cite{ATLAS:2021ifb, ATLAS:2014pjm, ATLAS:2015zug, ATLAS:2015sxd,CMS:2017rpp,ATLAS:2018dpp, CMS:2018tla,CMS:2020tkr,CMS:2022cpr, ATLAS:2022xzm,ATLAS:2023qzf,ATLAS:2024ish}.
-It is well-known that the measurements for Higgs self-couplings are rather challenging at the LHC.
-The results from the study of~\cite{Baur:2002rb, Baur:2002qd} show that the expected accuracy in the measurement of trilinear Higgs self-couplings would be about $20\%-30\%$ at the high luminosity of $3000$ fb$^{-1}$.
-We know that physics the future lepton colliders (LC) will be complementary to the LHC in many aspects, as studied in~\cite{LHCLCStudyGroup:2004iyd}.
-Furthermore, the LC can significantly improve the LHC measurements in many cases and more important photon-photon collision is an option of the LC~\cite{ILC:2013jhg,Shiltsev:2019rfl} which the scalar Higgs pair productions ($\phi_i\phi_j$) can be measured via the channels $f\bar{f} \rightarrow f\bar{f} \gamma^*\gamma^* \rightarrow f\bar{f} \phi_i\phi_j$ for $f \equiv e, \mu$.
-In this aspect, the LC could open a window for probing new physics signals through multi-scalar Higgs productions.
+Measuring scalar Higgs self-couplings, including Standard Model-like Higgs trilinear and quadratic couplings, as well as the couplings between scalar Higgses in many beyond-the-Standard-Model (BSM) scenarios, plays a key role in determining the scalar potential.
+We can subsequently answer the question of the origin of electroweak symmetry breaking (EWSB).
+In this scheme, Higgs boson pair production and multi-scalar Higgs production should be measured precisely at future colliders.
+Recently, searches for Higgs boson pair production in final states such as two bottom quarks associated with two photons, four bottom quarks, etc., in proton-proton collisions have been performed at the Large Hadron Collider (LHC), as in~\cite{ATLAS:2021ifb, ATLAS:2014pjm, ATLAS:2015zug, ATLAS:2015sxd, CMS:2017rpp, ATLAS:2018dpp, CMS:2018tla, CMS:2020tkr, CMS:2022cpr, ATLAS:2022xzm, ATLAS:2023qzf, ATLAS:2024ish}.
+It is well known that measurements of Higgs self-couplings are rather challenging at the LHC.
+The results from the study in~\cite{Baur:2002rb, Baur:2002qd} show that the expected accuracy in the measurement of trilinear Higgs self-couplings would be about $20\%$\textendash$30\%$ at the high luminosity of $3000$ fb$^{-1}$.
+We know that the physics program of future lepton colliders (LC) will be complementary to that of the LHC in many aspects, as studied in~\cite{LHCLCStudyGroup:2004iyd}.
+Furthermore, the LC can significantly improve LHC measurements in many cases.
+More importantly, photon-photon collisions are an option at the LC~\cite{ILC:2013jhg, Shiltsev:2019rfl}, where scalar Higgs pair production ($\phi_i\phi_j$) can be measured via the channels $f\bar{f} \rightarrow f\bar{f} \gamma^*\gamma^* \rightarrow f\bar{f} \phi_i\phi_j$ for $f \equiv e, \mu$.
+In this regard, the LC could open a window for probing new physics signals through multi-scalar Higgs production.